section-engineering-education/engineering-education/content/articles/probability-distributions/index.md

 ![polts](engineering-education/probability-distributions/plot.png)

 ### 2. Normal distribution
-This is a probability probability distribution in which values are symmetrically distributed around the mean.
+This is a probability distribution in which values are symmetrically distributed around the mean.
 The normal distribution has a pdf of the form:

 ![formula](engineering-education/probability-distributions/normal.png)

 We use the `rnorm()` method to generate random variables from this distribution.
-This method takes three parameter, that is, `n` for the number of the random variables we want to generate, the mean value, and lastly the standard deviation.
+This method takes three parameters: ' n` for the number of the random variables we want to generate, the mean value, and the standard deviation.

 Let's generate a sample of random variables and visualize the results with a density histogram.